-Wendy Thomas, 46, Chicago, previously of Thornton; Cristina Nicole Smith, 42, Thornton; Kurt Smith, 58, Thornton; Sheila Gaston, 59, Elizabeth; Sheila Giberti, 45, Broomfield; Duane Thomas, 44, Thornton; Christopher Consol, 43, Englewood; Janice Gardner, 46, Brighton and Joseph Slowey, 47, Denver were charged with multiple offenses, including violating the Colorado Organized Crime Control Act.
+Wendy Thomas, 46, Chicago, previously of Thornton; Cristina Nicole Smith, 42, Thornton; Kurt Smith, 58, Thornton; Sheila Gaston, 59, Elizabeth; Sheila Giberti, 45, Broomfield; Duane Thomas, 44, Thornton; Christopher Consol, 43, Englewood; and Janice Gardner, 46, Brighton were charged with multiple offenses, including violating the Colorado Organized Crime Control Act.

 If convicted, each could be sentenced up to 24 years per count.

-Eight of the nine defendants are alleged to have manipulated homeowners who were facing foreclosure.
+Seven of the eight defendants are alleged to have manipulated homeowners who were facing foreclosure.
 The allegations said the defendants created and processed forged and fraudulent documents relating to the properties, using these forged documents and other actions to defraud the lenders and subsequent buyers.

 “This group took advantage of multiple homeowners, using deception and forged documents, to create illegal profits on the sale of various properties,” said Attorney General John Suthers in announcing the indictments.